Motorcycle Gear: What Our Guides Use and Trust (2025)

 Pants

 This is another tough decision.
 For the most part, our guides tend to wear lighter pants suitable for travel as much as riding.
-We do like pants with at least CE Level 1 armor in the knees.
+We like pants with at least CE Level 1 armor in the knees.
 We often pair non-motorcycle pants with knee pads, like the Leatt 3DF 6.0 Knee Guards.
 They fit nicely under most pants.

 Bonus Option

 • The Kuhl Above the Law pant ($160) - This is a rugged and heavy duty pant, but lighter and much more comfortable than many motorcycle pants.
 Likely too warm for the hottest days (over 80F), they are great for fall travels.
 They will need to be paired with rain pants as they do not dry quickly.
-Our expedition leader likes to pack these for fall rides.

 A FOCUS ON TRAVEL & COMFORT